-Spixworth Infant Woodland View Junior PSHE curriculum inc PANTS and healthy relationships Science curriculum inc keeping our bodies healthy Computing curriculum inc e-safety and e-champions Weekly Philosophy sessions School and Learning pupil councils Child Whispering Staying safe in the broader curriculum inc Forest School and Cookery PSHE curriculum inc healthy relationships Science curriculum inc human health and growth Computing curriculum inc e-safety PATHS curriculum School Councils Staying safe in the broader curriculum inc Forest School and Cookery
+PSHE curriculum inc PANTS and healthy relationships Science curriculum inc keeping our bodies healthy (SIS) and human health and growth (WV) Computing curriculum inc e-safety and e-champions Weekly Philosophy sessions School and Learning pupil councils Child Whispering PATHS curriculum (WV) SMILE curriculum Staying safe in the broader curriculum inc Forest School and Cookery

-2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and the Norfolk Multi Agency Safeguarding Partnership arrangements.
+2.7 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and the Norfolk Multi Agency Safeguarding Partnership arrangements.

-2.6 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
+2.8 As part of our responsibilities for safeguarding and promoting the welfare of children, we will provide a co-ordinated offer of early help when additional needs of children are identified.
 These may include if a child:

-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child - has a family member in prison, or is affected by parental offending; - is persistently absent from education, including persistent absences for part of the school day.

 Federation

 Role Name Contact details

 Designated Heidi Jordan 01603 898483

 Safeguarding Lead (DSL) 01603 898292

+Mental Health Lead Heidi Jordan 01603 898483

+01603 898292

 Deputy DSL Denise Mattock 01603 898483

 Heallen Payne 01603 898292

-Executive Heidi Jordan 01603 898483
+Headteacher/Principal Heidi Jordan 01603 898483

-Headteacher 01603 898292

-Named Safeguarding Peter Lamble 01603 898483

-Governor 01603 898292

-Chair of Governors Jo Thompson 01603 898483

-01603 898292
+• 01603 898292